AdamKeesecker/memory/README.md

-# client-template
+# Memory

-Serves as a template for client JavaScript applications.
+A fun memory game where you get no rewards for winning!
 It uses:
 * Jade
 * Less